This Great Lakes Beach-town has a reason for every season.

 The non-stop action and skill of the players make hockey one of the most exciting sport to watch.
 In Muskegon there aren’t one, but TWO Muskegon hockey teams to cheer on!

-You can root for United States Hockey League (USHL) team Muskegon Lumberjacks as they hit the ice at the Mercy Health Arena.
-And, Michigan Independence Hockey League (MIHL) team Muskegon Voyagers drop the puck at the Lakeshore Sports Centre for home games.
+You can root for the United States Hockey League (USHL) team Muskegon Lumberjacks as they hit the ice at Trinity Health Arena.
+The Michigan Independence Hockey League (MIHL) team Muskegon Voyagers drop the puck at the Lakeshore Sports Centre for home games.

 3 Muskegon Luge Adventure Sports Park